 Here’s an example of a successful result Ryan Pacyga obtained in federal court: Click Here

 If you are currently facing charges in federal court, or are under investigation by any federal agency and may face charges, this is a very serious and dangerous situation.
 It is essential that a federal criminal charge is managed by a defense lawyer with a great depth of understanding of the system, and extensive experience in defending cases in the federal court system.
-We defend people and corporations throughout the USA in all federal courts, and have appeared in several federal courts around the nation.
+At Ryan Pacyga Criminal Defense, we defend people and corporations throughout the USA in all federal courts and have appeared in several federal courts around the nation.

 How Do I Know If I Am Dealing With A Federal Crime?

 Federal crimes are usually investigated by agents of the FBI, DEA, ATF, Secret Service and IRS.
 So if someone from one of those agencies has contacted you, it is likely that you are being investigated for a federal crime.
 Sometimes local police work along with federal agents, too, so this isn’t the only way to tell.

 Federal crimes are prosecuted by an assistant United States attorney.
 If you have been indicted or received a summons from a U.S. District Court, it is a federal matter.
 In addition, some crimes can start in state court and then transfer over to the federal court.
 The crimes typically consist of a set of numbers and letters, for example: 21 USC or 18 USC.
 Our experience has helped steer a few clients clear of the feds taking a case against our clients.

 What Should I Do If I Have Been Contacted By A Federal Agent Or Subpoenaed To Testify Before A Federal Grand Jury?